Is there a penalty if I fail to file a return or pay tax by the due date?

 (Delinquent tax rate)

-Period within two months from the following day of the specific due date of tax payment (Note 2)
+(1) Until the day on which two months has passed since the following day of the specific due date for tax payment (Note 2)

 In principle, 7.3% per annum is applied.